The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: Regularity of stationary connections

-In the second case we recast the problem in hyperbolic coordinates, and use the relation $\iota_S F= 0$ to view the problem as an elliptic problem there.
+in the hyperbolic polar coordinates $(\rho, y)$ on $C \subset \bbR^{1+4}$ (see Section~\ref{subsec:notation}), where $\ud y^{2}$ denotes the standard metric on the hyperbolic space $\bbH^{4}$ with sectional curvature $-1$.
 The one difference is that our elliptic problems now have variable coefficients.

 For a more detailed analysis, we implement the ideas above in three steps: